-Nearly 98.4% of our total loan portfolio was the state of Arkansas.
+Nearly 96.7% of our total loan portfolio was in the state of Arkansas.
 We are also chartered to serve certain counties in Missouri and Tennessee.
-The remainder of our portfolio is purchased outside of the state to support rural America and to diversify our portfolio risk.
-Approximately 85.0% of our total loan portfolio was in Craighead, Mississippi, Poinsett, Greene, Crittenden, Clay, Cross, Lee, and St. Francis at December 31, 2021.
+The remainder of our portfolio is purchased outside of these states to support rural America and to diversify our portfolio risk.
+Approximately 87.6% of our total loan portfolio was in Craighead, Mississippi, Poinsett, Greene, Crittenden, Clay, Cross, Lee, Phillips, and St. Francis at December 31, 2022.